ggordham/ora-presentations/perflab-ECO/README.md

 ### Generate some load

-For this lab we will need to command prompts on your test system.
+For this lab we will need two command prompts on your test system.
 Open two windows, and set your environment in both windows.